this is our natural processual mess (with all of us in it)

 Let's entertain the most stressful concept in our encyclopedia of contemporary miseries: Global Warming.
 What causes Global Warming?
 The best consensus points to us, humans, which promptly brings forth the unpalatable choice that we become the cause of our own demise.

 We never intended it that way.
-Global Warming is a recipe of human fallibility and unintended consequences.
+Global Warming is a recipe of human fallibility plus unintended consequences.
 If we go back in time to the explosion of Modernity we see faith in human science and technology and entrepreneurship and development and commerce.
 The world is a tool of progress and enlightenment.
-If you & I were living in the Eighteenth Century, chances are we'd gladly -though ignorantly- contribute to this actual Global Warming.
+If you & I were living in the Eighteenth Century, chances are we'd gladly and ignorantly- contribute to our actual Global Warming.

-So, if this is our doing, then we become automatically responsible for it.
+If this is our doing, we become automatically responsible for it.
+Not so fast.

-Unless the climatologist believes we are somehow a breed out of the system, she has to agree with me that we are all as "natural" as petroleum.
+Unless the climatologist believes we are somehow a breed out of the system, she has to agree that we are all as "natural" as petroleum.

-That our Global Warming is perfect, doesn't mean I don't wish for a different world with less trash and clean air and pristine oceans.
-Unfortunately, that's is not the actual world I live in.
-And isn't a bizarre paradox of Global Warming that so many unrelated ideas and discoveries and unwitting actors long gone from earth become as responsible for it as we are?
+That our Global Warming is perfect, doesn't mean I don't wish for a different world with less trash and clean air and pristine oceans, but that's is not the actual world I live in.
+Isn't it a bizarre paradox of Global Warming that so many unrelated ideas and discoveries and unwitting actors long gone from earth become as responsible for it as we are?

 I leave you with my lemma for our warming days: Amor Fati.